joh80839/Fishing_log/README.md

 https://github.com/joh80839/Fishing_log.git

 This is the github repository that the Python script is in.
 If you have downloaded Python3 or one of the most recent versions from https://www.python.org/downloads/ , you can download the raw file called “fishingcode.py” from the GitHub link.
-Open the terminal for Mac or the command prompt for Windows, and make sure you are in the correct folder that you saved the file in by using “cd” or “cd ..” to move between folders.
+To make things easier, open the terminal for Mac or the command prompt for Windows, and make sure you are in the correct folder that you saved the file in by using “cd” or “cd ..” to move between folders.
 Type “python fishingcode.py” if you are on Windows or type “python3 fishingcode.py” if you are on a Mac and hit enter to run the script.
+Use AI tools for help if you are having trouble using the script in the terminal or the command prompt.